mouldybread/VodafoneUKVOIPConfig/README.md

 Sometimes, once you have the correct settings you have to reboot the ATA to get them working.
 As noted [here](https://forum.vodafone.co.uk/t5/Landline/Landline-phone-with-own-router-on-FTTP/m-p/2734431/highlight/true#M2808).

+## Asterisk

+User clayface very helpfully kick started the effort to make all this work by posting a working config for Asterisk [here](https://github.com/clayface/VF-UK-Asterisk-config)